biolab/orange2/docs/reference/rst/Orange.feature.imputation.rst

 .. literalinclude:: code/imputation-complex.py
     :lines: 91-94

-To construct a user-defined :class:`Imputer_model`:
+To construct a user-defined :class:`~Orange.feature.imputation.Model`:

 .. literalinclude:: code/imputation-complex.py
     :lines: 108-112

-A list of empty models is first initialized :obj:`Imputer_model.models`.
+A list of empty models is first initialized :obj:`~Orange.feature.imputation.Model.models`.
-Continuous feature "LANES" is imputed with value 2 using :obj:`DefaultClassifier`.
+Continuous feature "LANES" is imputed with value 2 using :obj:`~Orange.classification.ConstantClassifier`.
 A float must be given, because integer values are interpreted as indexes of discrete features.
-Discrete feature "T-OR-D" is imputed using :class:`~Orange.classification.ConstantClassifier` which is given the index of value "THROUGH" as an argument.
+Discrete feature "T-OR-D" is imputed using :obj:`~Orange.classification.ConstantClassifier` which is given the index of value "THROUGH" as an argument.

 Feature "LENGTH" is computed with a regression tree induced from "MATERIAL", "SPAN" and "ERECTED" (feature "LENGTH" is used as class attribute here).